mardonat/Multi-year-yield-map-generator/README.md

 ```
 <img src="https://github.com/mardonat/crop-yield-prediction/blob/main/tutorials/images/test_usa_field_yield_SD.png" width="900" height="500">

-To generate a classified management map with the classification:
+We can also generate a classified management map with the following classification:
 ```
 + higher yielding and stable
 + lower yielding and stable